-The TEO must ensure that SAC funding is only used for programmes of study or training for valid domestic enrolments.
-A "valid domestic enrolment" refers to the enrolment of a student who:
+The TEO must ensure that SAC funding is only for programmes of study or training for valid domestic enrolments.
+A "valid domestic enrolment" refers to the enrolment of a student who is:

-(i) a domestic student; or

-(ii) an Australian citizen or Australian permanent resident currently residing in New Zealand; and b) is one of the following:

-(i) aged 16 years and over; or

-(ii) aged under 16 years, and meets the criteria established by the TEC for a valid domestic enrolment of a student aged under 16 years; and c) is studying in New Zealand, unless the student meets the criteria established by the TEC for a valid domestic enrolment of a domestic student studying outside New Zealand; and d) does not already hold a qualification at level 2 or higher on the NZQF unless:
+- a) one of the following: - i) a domestic student; or - ii) an Australian citizen or Australian permanent resident currently residing in New Zealand; or - iii) an international student involved in postgraduate research; and - b) either: - i) aged 16 years and over; or - ii) aged under 16 years, and meets the criteria established by the TEC for a valid domestic enrolment of a student aged under 16 years; and - c) studying in New Zealand, unless the student meets the criteria established by the TEC for a valid domestic enrolment of a domestic student studying outside New Zealand; and - d) has paid or committed to pay his or her fees (if fees apply), unless the student meets the criteria established by the TEC for a valid domestic enrolment of a student who has not paid or committed to pay his or her fees.